yanirclsr/gapidu/README.md

 # gapidu
-Gapidu allows marketers automatically store website visitors' identifiers in a DB and use them to asynchronously send data from marketo/salesforce to Google Analytics.
+Gapidu enables marketers automatically store website visitors' identifiers in a DB and use them to asynchronously send data from marketo/salesforce to Google Analytics.

 Implementation steps: